11:35 MAN » 13:55 JFK

 Even just booking a flight to New York is an exciting experience - it's one of the world's most famous and exciting cities, after all!
 It's so well-known from countless TV shows and films that you might feel like you've been there already, but there really is no substitute for getting your feet on the ground and seeing things for yourself.

 Thanks to more cheap New York flight deals than ever before, it's never been easier to get to the city that never sleeps.
 Many people jet over for a long weekend, but even with a week or two you can be sure you won't have time to fit in all you want to do.
 You'll be heading back over the Atlantic on a New York flight again before you know it!

 In addition to perennially popular attractions like the Empire State Building, the Statue of Liberty, Central Park and the Museum of Modern Art, there are new things opening nearly every day!
 From new shows on Broadway, the next big thing when it comes to bars and restaurants, and hot new galleries and sights, there's always fresh attractions popping up!
 Chinese New Year, St Patrick's Day Parade and Gay Pride all bring the party to the city, as does the Thanksgiving parade, so you could think about timing your New York flight to get you to one of these in 2017 or 2018 if you want to add a little extra to your trip.
 Need more New York inspiration?
 Get it here.

-New York flights from the UK take around five hours to arrive, which means that short city breaks can be squeezed into a long weekend!
+New York flights from the UK take around eight or more hours to arrive, which means that short city breaks can be squeezed into a long weekend!
 There are flights departing from across the UK, with the best deals available between October and March.
 It does get cold at this time, but wrap up warm and you could be enjoying wintry treats like ice skating in Central Park.
 The summers in New York are can get pretty hot so splash out on a hotel with air conditioning!